-Watch: Breitbart's Alex Marlow Discusses Media Bias on Newsmax TV
+Watch–Alex Marlow on Newsmax TV: CorpMedia Defining ‘Normative Conservative Viewpoints as Violence'

-During an interview on the latest episode of Newsmax TV’s “The Gorka Reality Check,” Breitbart News Editor-in-Chief Alex Marlow reacted to NBC News anchor Lester Holt calling fairness “overrated.”
+During an interview on the latest episode of Newsmax TV’s “The Gorka Reality Check,” Breitbart News Editor-in-Chief Alex Marlow reacted to NBC News anchor Lester Holt calling fairness “overrated,” connecting it to the original research in his book, Breaking the News: Exposing the Establishment Media’s Hidden Deals and Secret Corruption, scheduled for release on May 18.

 Marlow pointed out that the “media has always been on one side” to “fit their agenda.”